issp-center-dev/DCore/doc/impuritysolvers/how_to_integrate.rst

 How to integrate your own solver
 ================================

-You can use your own impurity solver by wrap the executable as appropriate.
+You can use your own impurity solver from DCore by wrapping the executable as appropriate.
-For this purpose, we provide the null solver as a template of wrapper code.
+The null solver serves as a template of wrapper code.

     :download:`null_solver.py <../../python/dcore/impurity_solvers/null_solver.py>`